binanhphuoc/TCP-Port-Simulation/readme.md

 neighboring routers.
 - Routers' connections are usually to pass data packets to the next router.
+- Each router will have its own PortNo.
+We assign each router a random number, as long as these PortNo's are known by other routers in the network.
 - Thus, the while loop repeats the following steps:
   + Listen for a connection
-  + Receive the packet
+  + Receive the packet on a connection
-  + Check the destination port against the forwarding table
+  + The packet contains a TCP Datagram.
+Check the destination port in the datagram against the forwarding table.
+The TCP Datagram can be extracted to get a specific header using TCPDatagram class.
+E.g:

+      ```
+      byte[] s = new byte[4096];

+      Socket connectionSocket = welcomeSocket.accept();
+      InputStream is = connectionSocket.getInputStream();
+      is.read(s);

+      TCPDatagram tcpDatagram = new TCPDatagram();
+      tcpDatagram.fromArray(s);
+      System.out.println("Source Address Port " + tcpDatagram.SourcePort);
+      System.out.println("Dest Port " + tcpDatagram.DestPort);
+      System.out.println(tcpDatagram.data);
+      ```

-  + Send the packet through the correct port
+  + Send the packet through the port found in the previous step
   + Log the transaction
 - The forwarding table data for Router X is in file